stridecolossus/JOVE/docs/blog/part-2-triangle/commands.md

 }
 ```

-The _state_ is used to track whether the buffer has been recorded.
+The _state_ is used to track whether the buffer has been recorded (with the enumeration names being based on the Vulkan documentation).

 The `begin()` method is used to start recording: